wheredideveryonego/book/readme.md

 ## Usage

-This project needs current nodejs and yarn

-Use `yarn run build` to build the current version into the docs folder
+This project uses teh reveal.js [HTML presentation framework](https://revealjs.com/#/).
+To do a translation, just copy the index.html and translate the text in between the markup.